 The principal feature of the commercial courts is that the judges are lay magistrates, chosen from the local business community.
 These 'consular' judges' knowledge and understanding of complex legal issues will inevitably vary; moreover, not all commercial court judges will be familiar with maritime law or practice.
 Consequently, the decisions made by the French commercial courts are somewhat inconsistent at times with the generally accepted understanding of the law.

 The grounds for appeal are very broad, the underlying principle being that a party should always have access, as a matter of right, to two 'levels' of jurisdiction.
-An appeal can, therefore, always be made on questions of law or fact – the court of appeal is always free to reverse the court of first instance's findings of fact.
+An appeal can therefore always be made on questions of law or fact – the Court of Appeal is always free to reverse the court of first instance's findings of fact.
 A final appeal can be lodged with the Court of Cassation but only on points of law.

 An interesting feature of French court procedures is that, unlike proceedings before English or US courts, witnesses are not called to give evidence and there is no equivalent system of disclosure or discovery of documents before the French courts.
 Each party is required only to provide documents that may be necessary to prove its case (i.e., to support its arguments).
-For questions of fact that require specialist knowledge, French commercial judges often appoint court surveyors, whose terms of reference usually encompass assessing the causes of the relevant incident, the implications thereof, the extent of the damage caused thereby and, in certain cases, providing solutions and discussing issues of loss mitigation.
+For questions of fact that require specialist knowledge, French judges often appoint court surveyors, whose terms of reference usually encompass assessing the causes of the relevant incident, the implications thereof, the extent of the damage caused thereby and, in certain cases, providing solutions and discussing issues of loss mitigation.
 This process permits the courts to be guided by the experts and assists judges with rendering their final verdicts.

-As regards limitation periods, the general time bar under French law is five years.
+The general time bar under French law is five years.
 However, there are exceptions: all actions arising under a charter party or similar contract and all actions under a bill of lading are time-barred after one year.
 Claims arising out of a collision are time-barred after two years and in personal injury cases after 10 years.

 ii Arbitration and ADR